VW Transaxle Drain/Fill Plug Tool

 Removing drain plug |

 And here it is.
-Pictured above-left is the adapter, 17mm male hex drive
+Pictured above-left is the adapter, 17mm hex alloy

-above-right is the adapter fitted to a 3/8" drive ratchet to
+above-right is the adapter fitted to a 3/8" drive ratchet and

 A couple of handy tips before trying to remove the drain and fill plugs